Welcoming jealousy and envy!

 The genius in jealousy

-Jealousy is a combination of intuition (fear) and self-protection (anger) that arises in its mood state when your most intimate and important relationships are threatened.
+Jealousy is a combination of intuition (fear) and self-protection (anger) that arises when your most intimate and important relationships are threatened.

 Even when you’re physically and financially comfortable, you still require intimacy and security in your relationships, because dependable mates still help to ensure your social and material well-being.
 Dependable mates still nurture and protect your children and your family, and they still provide intimacy, love, security, companionship, sexual communion, friendship, and protection.